Skip to main content

 Learning objectives

-By the end of this module, you will have developed:
+By the end of this module, you will be able to:

-• a range of established techniques to initiate and undertake critical analysis of information, and to propose solutions to problems arising from that analysis
+• demonstrate a range of established techniques to initiate and undertake critical analysis of information, and to propose solutions to problems arising from that analysis